The Central Coast Classic: How to Use a Santa Maria Grill

 The defining feature of a Santa Maria grill is the Adjustable Grate.

-• The Cables: Steel cables that wind around an axle, raising or lowering the heavy iron grate.
-This allows for micromanagement of the temperature by adjusting the distance between the meat and the coals.
+- The Cables: Steel cables that wind around an axle.
+They raise and lower the heavy iron grate.
+This lets you micromanage the temperature by moving the meat away from the coals.

-• The Firebox: A deep, open rectangular box where the wood is burned down into a bed of glowing coals.
-It usually lacks a lid, emphasizing the importance of radiant heat rather than convection.
+- The Firebox: A deep, open rectangular box where the wood is burned down into a bed of glowing coals.
+It usually has no lid.
+You’re cooking with radiant heat, not convection.

 2. The Fuel: Red Oak or Nothing

 In Santa Maria, the wood is not optional.
-You must use Red Oak (Quercus agrifolia).
-Unlike Hickory or Mesquite, Red Oak provides a mild, clean smoke flavor that doesn’t overpower the beef.
-It also burns very hot and stays as a stable coal bed for a long time, which is essential for this style of cooking.
+You must use Red Oak.
+Unlike Hickory or Mesquite, Red Oak provides a mild, clean smoke flavor.
+It won’t overpower the beef.
+It also burns very hot and stays as a stable coal bed for a long time.

 Fire Management

-2. The Burn Down: Let it burn down completely until you have a level bed of glowing, white-hot coals.
-This usually takes 45-60 minutes.
+- The Burn Down: Let it burn down completely until you have a level bed of glowing, white-hot coals.
+This usually takes 45 to 60 minutes.

-3. The Coal Bed: Spread the coals out evenly using a fireplace poker.
-You want a depth of about 2-3 inches of glowing embers.
+- The Coal Bed: Spread the coals out evenly using a fireplace poker.
+You want a depth of about 2 to 3 inches of glowing embers.

-4. No Flames: Avoid cooking over active, licking flames.
-Flames singe the meat and create a sootier flavor; the radiant heat of the white-hot coals is where the culinary magic happens.
+- No Flames: Avoid cooking over active, licking flames.
+Flames singe the meat.
+The radiant heat of the white-hot coals is where the real flavor happens.

 3. Heat Control: The Vertical Strategy

-This is where the magic happens.
+This is the trick.
 On a standard grill, you control heat by opening vents or adjusting gas dials.
 On a Santa Maria grill, you move the meat.

-• The Sear (Bottom Position): Lower the grate until it is just 2-3 inches above the coals.
-Place your seasoned Tri-Tip down for a hard, fast sear—usually 4-5 minutes per side until a deep crust forms.
+- The Sear (Bottom Position): Lower the grate until it is just 2 to 3 inches above the coals.
+Place your seasoned Tri-Tip down for a hard, fast sear.
+Usually 4 to 5 minutes per side until a deep crust forms.

-• The Roast (High Position): Once seared, crank the wheel to raise the grate 10-12 inches above the coals.
-This allows the meat to roast gently, absorbing the mild oak smoke without burning the exterior.
+- The Roast (High Position): Once seared, crank the wheel to raise the grate 10 to 12 inches above the coals.
+This allows the meat to roast gently.
+It absorbs the mild oak smoke without burning the exterior.

-• The “Flare-Up” Crank: If fat drippings cause a sudden flare-up, don’t reach for a water spray.
-Simply crank the wheel a few times to raise the meat out of the danger zone until the flames die down.
+- The “Flare-Up” Crank: If fat drippings cause a flare-up, don’t reach for a water spray.
+Just crank the wheel a few times to raise the meat until the flames die down.

 4. The Iconic Santa Maria Tri-Tip